If you want an average life; copy the masses. If you want an extraordinary life; zig when others zag.

 Most People Make Excuses Instead of Progress

-If there’s nothing to complain about, then the average person typically indulges in making excuses about why things didn’t go the way they had expected.
-They will make excuses about their mistakes, results, lack of effort and inability to focus.
+If there’s nothing to complain about, then the average person typically indulges in making excuses for why things didn’t go the way they had expected.
+They will make excuses for their mistakes, results, lack of effort and inability to focus.

 - Do the Opposite: Immediately stop making excuses and start thinking in solution-oriented ways to help you work through your problems far more effectively.